1 What does being a young carer mean?

 - Make sure that any support offered to you takes into account your needs as a parent.

-- Make sure that your child has access to breaks and social opportunities, it is so important to give young carers opportunities to have a break.
-The Young Carer’s team may be able to help with this.
+- It is important that if your child is a carer that they have access to breaks and social opportunities.
+The Young Carers Family Service may be able to help with this.

 - If you are also a carer, contact your local Carers Support service.
 They can offer advice, support and breaks for you.